What does the future hold for buy to let?

 The buy to let property market is looking on shaky ground.
 What does this mean for investors in the space?

-So with the current 'crisis' in mind, does it have a future?
+So, with the current 'crisis' in mind, does it have a future?

-Such is the nation’s fondness of bricks and mortar that many choose to own multiple houses.
+Such is the nation’s fondness for bricks and mortar that many choose to own multiple houses.
 Offering the prospect of a regular income and lucrative growth potential, property is commonly used as a pension and investment vehicle.

-Here we analyse whether the buy-to-let market is running out of steam.
+Here, we analyse whether the buy-to-let market is running out of steam.

 What does the current market look like?

-If you were one of lucky ones who bought properties in the 90s, you’re probably sitting on some juicy returns right now.
+If you were one of the lucky ones who bought properties in the 90s, you’re probably sitting on some juicy returns right now.
 Perhaps you’ve already realised them.

 While property has always proved a solid long-term investment, the past quarter of a century has been particularly fertile.
 The average home has doubled in price, even after factoring in inflation.

-What does the future hold?
+What does the future hold for buy-to-let?

-How have tax changes affected buy to let?
+How have tax changes affected buy-to-let?

-While tax isn’t the only consideration when eyeing up an investment opportunity, it can make a sizeable dent in any potential growth and income.
+While tax isn’t the only consideration when eyeing an investment opportunity, it can make a sizeable dent in any potential growth and income.

-The tax treatment of buy to let has become increasingly unfavourable in recent years.
+The tax treatment of buy-to-let has become increasingly unfavourable in recent years.
 So, what’s changed?

 Capital gains tax (CGT)